Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

 Our broad goal in this work is to study the direct effect of a treatment on individuals while accounting for any potential and variable interference.
-Under common additivity, positivity and unconfoundedness assumptions and using our new generalization of neighborhood interference (described in detail in Section~\ref{Assum}) we derive an outcome regression and a double robust estimator for the average direct effect on the treated.
+Under common additivity, positivity and unconfoundedness assumptions and using our new generalization of neighborhood interference (described in detail in Section~\ref{Assum}), we derive an augmented inverse probability weighting (AIPW) estimator and an outcome regression (OR) estimator for the average direct effect on the treated.
 We demonstrate that these estimators are asymptotically well behaved when the types of interference are known, and more importantly, even when those need to be adaptively selected within the estimator.